PinkFlamingoz/3D-VR-Model-View/README.md

    - Example :
    - ![alt text](https://github.com/PinkFlamingoz/3D-VR-Model-View/blob/main/Ar2.png)
  ## Features
- - Seeing a 3D object from your phone
+ - Seeing a 3D object from your phone.

  ## Future features
  - Option to add your own location and 3D object to view.